Top

 Heat pumps come in a couple of different forms.

-The pump is placed outside your home, and can still generate heat even when it’s really cold outside.
+The pump is placed outside your home and can still generate heat even when it’s cold outside.
 In fact, they can get heat even when it’s a chilly -15 degrees.

-There are also ground source heat pumps, which make use of pipes buried in your garden.
+There are also ground source heat pumps, which use pipes buried in your garden.

-The pumps extract heat from the ground, and that heat is then transferred into your radiators, underfloor heating system and your hot water inside the house.
+The pumps extract heat from the ground, which is then transferred into your radiators, underfloor heating system, and\ hot water inside the house.

 Essentially, they do the same job that a traditional heating system does, but are more environmentally friendly, and produce less CO2 in the process.